keith/KSADNTwitterFormatter/README.md

 1. The post text that you're planning on formatting
 2. The response URL of your ADN post that will be appended to your Tweet if the post is too long.

+EX:

+	NSString *twitterText = [KSADNTwitterFormatter formatTwitterStringWithString:postText andURL:[NSURL URLWithString:[responseJSON valueForKeyPath:@"data.canonical_url"]]];

+*NOTE: Depending on your setup with ADN your `canonical_url` key may not have the same path.*

 -----------

 ## [CocoaPods](http://cocoapods.org/)